Texas A&M uses big second-half run to beat Oregon St. 64-49

 Tres Tinkle paced the Beavers with 21 points.

-In the weeks leading up to Saturday’s victory, Williams had harped on his team’s deficiency in offensive rebounding.
-The Aggies (5-5) pulled in 12 offensive rebounds and scored nine second-chance points.
-The Aggies’ 12 offensive boards are the team’s second most this season, behind its 13 in a 63-60 win over Texas A&M-Corpus Christi on Sunday.
+Tinkle’s three-point play to open the second half gave Oregon State (9-2) an 11-point lead but Texas A&M scored the next seven points to make it 33-29 and used a 20-3 run to take a 51-41 lead with four minutes left.
+The Beavers trailed by at least eight the rest of the way.

-”That area was definitely something we focused on, because lately we were missing a lot of shots,” Nebo said. ”So our focus was to just get the ball on the rim and see if all out our guys crashing can try and get the rebound and give us another opportunity to shoot.”
+In the weeks leading up to Saturday’s victory, A&M head coach Buzz Williams had harped on his team’s deficiency in offensive rebounding.
+The Aggies (5-5) pulled in 12 offensive rebounds to seven and scored nine second-chance points.
+A&M’s 12 offensive boards is the second most this season, behind the Aggies’ 13 in a 63-60 win over Texas A&M-Corpus Christi on Sunday.

 BIG PICTURE